mmartofel/oadp-backup/README.md

 `` oc login --token=sha256~[YOUR_TOKEN] --server=https://[YOUR_API_ROUTE]:6443 ``

-Clone this repo and create all required projects and example application to backup:
+Clone this repo and create all required projects and example application to backup which is persistent Postgres (actually there is only two namespaces named minio and app-core that hold all of this scenario):
 ```
 oc apply -k ./
 ```